rio-sanjuan/home-school/Topic Notes/Machine Learning/Optimization Algorithms/Gradient Descent.md

 where $x^{(i)},y^{(i)}$ represent the current training example.

-## Mini-batch Gradient Descent
+## Mini-Batch Gradient Descent

-In mini-batch gradient descent, the gradient is computed using a small subset (mini-batch) of the training data at each iteration, typically 32, 64, or 128 samples.
+In Mini-Batch Gradient Descent, the gradient is computed using a small subset (mini-batch) of the training data at each iteration, typically 32, 64, or 128 samples.
 This provides a balance between the precision of batch gradient descent and the speed of stochastic gradient descent.
 The update rule is
 $$
 θ = θ - \alpha\hspace{0.3em}ᐧ\hspace{0.3em} \frac{1}{b}\sum_{i=1}^{b}\nabla L(x^{(i)}, y^{(i)})
 $$